PhD, Anthropology, University of British Columbia, 2013

 BA, Anthropology, University of California, Santa Cruz, 1999

 I am a coastal archaeologist who is interested in the big history of food, both as a substance and as a medium for understanding human organization and the historical ecology marine environments in the distant past.
-My research has focused primarily on investigating the ancient food harvesting practices of coastal First Nations in Canada using bones and shells recovered from archaeological sites (ancient human settlements) on the Northwest Coast.
-I have been fortunate to help coordinate community-based research projects with Nuu-chah-nulth First Nations on Western Vancouver Island as well as elsewhere on the coast as a researcher, consultant, and a zooarchaeologist (someone who studies the archaeology of animal bones).
+My research focuses on ancient food harvesting practices of Indigenous peoples using bones and shells recovered from archaeological sites (ancient human settlements) on the Pacific Northwest Coast.
+I use these ancient records to broaden perspective on and contextualize present-day coastal resource management issues with a particular focus on fisheries.
+I have been fortunate to help coordinate community-based research projects with Nuu-chah-nulth First Nations on Western Vancouver Island as well as elsewhere on the coast as a researcher, consultant, and a zooarchaeologist (someone who studies the human use of animals in the past).

 Zooarchaeology, Animals and People, Historical Ecology, Marine Resource Management, Northwest Coast

 Archaeological Society of British Columbia, Victoria Branch (ASBC Victoria)